carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - A database connection will be needed on compilation time

-- Our record will have the fields of the table in CamelCase
+- Our record will have the fields of the table in CamelCase, with the database types mapped to Haskell types by default according to [Database.Relational.Schema.PostgreSQL](https://github.com/khibino/haskell-relational-record/blob/master/relational-schemas/src/Database/Relational/Schema/PostgreSQL.hs#L59).

 - I did have to define the `defineTable` method, see file `hrr/src/HRR/DataSource.hs`, with PostgreSQL-specific functions.